 I share what I’ve lived through, what I’ve helped other people live through and what I thought I could never live through… but did.

-My upcoming podcast, The Accidental Anthropologist gives a platform to different voices from different countries, cultures, communities and classes to share their own unique stories on timeless and timely themes.
+My upcoming podcast, The Accidental Anthropologist gives a platform for different voices from different countries, cultures, communities and classes to share their own unique stories on timeless and timely themes.

 When you understand that one way of doing things doesn’t have to be the only way, you soften your attitude about different approaches to the same situation.
 And with an open mind comes kindness.